Akshaya Tritiya (Gaj Kesari yoga and a special day to multiply your success)

 Special Activities on Akshaya Tritiya

-Various dharmic activities can be performed on this day for greater benefits.
-These include pujas, homas such as Ganapati homa, Lakshmi Kubera homa, and Lakshmi Narayana homa.
-Charitable acts, services, group prayers, group meditations, feeding animals (especially cows), planting trees, and all those mentioned in the first para are also recommended.
-It is important to maintain a positive attitude and resonate with the auspiciousness of the day.
+Various dharmic activities can also be performed on this day for greater benefits.
+These include poojas, homas such as Ganesha homa, Lakshmi Kubera homa or Lakshmi Narayana homa.
+Charitable acts, services, group prayers, meditations, feeding animals (especially cows), planting trees are recommended.
+It is important to maintain a dharmic intention and resonate with the auspiciousness of the day.

 Comments